MuhammedALDRUBI/exp-imp-management/docs/Importers-usage.md

 ##### public function collection()
 returns the data will represent the rows in format file .... normally it is used for the rejected dfata only and will not be used for an empty format file .

-Note : By extending the class you can override any cycle point as you need .
+Note 1 : By extending the class you can override any cycle point as you need .
+Note 2 : There is many public methods in ExpImpManagement\ImportersManagement\ImportableFileFormatFactories\CSVImportableFileFormatFactory\Traits\PublicSetters and ExpImpManagement\ImportersManagement\ImportableFileFormatFactories\CSVImportableFileFormatFactory\Traits\PublicGetters
+but you often will not need them  ... they are witten for the package but still they are public methods and you can use them from context .

 <hr>

-### creating CSVFormatColumnInfoComponent :
+### creating ExpImpManagement\ImportersManagement\ImportableFileFormatFactories\FormatColumnInfoComponents\CSVFormatColumnInfoComponent :
 it is required for creating CSVImportableFileFormatFactory as we talked above .
 ### methods :

 #### public function __construct(string $columnCharSymbol , string $columnHeaderName  )

 #### public function getColumnCharSymbol(): string
 Gets the column character used by the column in format file

 #### public function setColumnCharSymbol(string $columnCharSymbol): self
 Sets which column character must be used by the column in format file

 #### public function getColumnHeaderName(): string
 Gets column header name in format file

 #### public function setColumnHeaderName(string $columnHeaderName): self
 Sets column header name in format file

+#### relationshipColumn(string $relationName , bool $prefixingColumnName = true , ?string $columnHeaderPrefix = null) : self
+to inform the component that this column is a relation column and found in other table , by default the database field name is the same header name you entered .... but for the relationship column by default the database column will be different , and by default in this case the column header name will be prefixed by relation name or by any prefix you chose .

+#### getColumnHeaderPrefix() : ?string
+to get the column header prefix is set .... by default null , after using relationshipColumn it has a value = relationName or the chosen columnHeaderPrefix

+#### setDatabaseFieldName(string $databaseFieldName): self
+to set the column database column's name  , it is not required to use because the Component class handle every thing about database column name and column header .

+#### getDatabaseFieldName(): string
+to get the column database column's name ;

 #### public function setCellDataValidation(CSVCellValidationDataTypeSetter $cellValidationSetter) : self
 Sets CSVCellValidationDataTypeSetter for column in format file

 #### public function getCellDataValidation() : ?CSVCellValidationDataTypeSetter
 Gets CSVCellValidationDataTypeSetter defined for column in format file

 #### public function setColumnWidth(int $width) : self
 Sets width of column in format file

 #### public function getWidth() : ?int
 Gets width of column in format file